 "Its scores for stereo and multi-channel listening were some of the poorest I've ever seen in a test.
 It was the cheapest model in the test, but with scores like that, I couldn't recommend it."

-See our full review of soundbars tested in our labs.
+See our full review of soundbars.

 The chat box will automatically bring up several Special Buys sales dates.
-You can then select the product, type in your postcode, and it will tell you which stores within a 20km radius have the item in stock.
+You can then choose the product, type in your postcode, and it will tell you which stores within a 20km radius have the item in stock.